uael/c3/README.md

 This crate parses C files and exposes them as an abstract syntax tree.

 The AST is a relaxed version of C's usual structure (e.g. everything pretends to be an expression), but contains enough information to rebuild complete source code.
+The AST also allows for some Rust features not found in C files.
+This is enables [Citrus](https://gitlab.com/citrus-rs/citrus) to convert C to Rust.

 It uses LLVM 4 and Clang's unstable C++ API (and therefore it's unlikely to work with any other version than LLVM 4.0).